MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 {Placeholder="{0}"} refers to sla item id.

 #### Reason
-iThe error occurs if the cCustom Time Calculation Workflow action returns an invalid **Elapsed Time** for **requestType getElapsedTime**.
+The error occurs if the Custom Time Calculation Workflow action returns an invalid **Elapsed Time** for **requestType getElapsedTime**.

 #### Resolution
 You need to debug to find out why the custom workflow process isn't returning proper values when the case was paused and resumed.
 To avoid such issues, make sure that you add and test all the scenarios before deploying the scenarios to production.
 For example,  Pause or Resume scenarios.